esmero/archipelago-documentation/docs/utility_scripts.md

     ./import_export.sh -i -s /home/user/metadatadisplay_import -d https://archipelago.nyc
     ```
     In this example, the locally exported files are being imported into a remote instance.
 As in the above examples with remote instances, the JSON user credentials need to be set in the `.env` file to those with access to the remote instance.

+## Automatic Deployment Script

+If you're frequently deploying locally with archipelago-deployment, you may want to use the automated deployment script available at `scripts/archipelago/devops/auto_deploy.sh`.
+The script is interactive and can be called from the root of the deployment, e.g. `/home/user/archipelago-deployment/`:

+!!! example "Automatic Deployment"

+    scripts/archipelago/devops/auto_deploy.sh

+Follow the prompts and select your options to complete the deployment.